 To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
 These must reflect a progression of communication skills required for college- and career-readiness, as outlined in the standards (see IMET).
-If grades eleven and twelve students are able to listen objectively to others, evaluate what they are learning, refine their opinions based on their reflections, and voice their own confusion/misunderstandings, their learning becomes deeper and more meaningful.
+If grades nine and ten students are able to listen objectively to others, evaluate what they are learning, refine their opinions based on their reflections, and voice their own confusion/misunderstandings, their learning becomes deeper and more meaningful.
 They are exposed, at this level, to varied opinions, and must learn how to determine the validity of evidence provided by others as well as to provide evidence for their own choices and opinions (CCSS).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6a.
-Comprehension and Collaboration .
-Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some 1) weak Prepare for a collaborative discussion, having read and researched material under study and other research on a topic or issue Rating Pending Work with peers to promote civil, democratic discussions and decision-making, setting clear goals and deadlines and establishing individual roles as needed Propel conversations by posing and responding to questions that probe reasoning and evidence, ensuring a hearing for a full range of positions on a topic or issue Clarify, verify, or challenge ideas and conclusions, promoting divergent and creative perspectives Respond thoughtfully to diverse perspectives Integrate multiple sources of information presented in diverse formats and media • Evaluate the speaker's point of view Use accurate, general academic and domain-specific words and phrases, sufficient for reading, writing, speaking and listening at the college and career level
+Comprehension and Collaboration.
+Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some 1) weak Prepare for a collaborative discussion, having read and researched material under study Rating Pending Work with peers to set rules for collegial discussions and decision-making Propel conversations by posing and responding to questions that relate to the broader theme; integrate others into the discussion; and challenge, clarify, or validate conclusions Respond thoughtfully to diverse perspectives Summarize points of agreement and disagreement Make new connections in light of evidence and reasoning presented Integrate multiple sources of information in diverse media and formats Evaluate the speaker's point of view Use accurate, general academic and domain-specific words and phrases sufficient for reading, writing, speaking, and listening at the college and career level

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6b.
 Presentation of Knowledge and Ideas.
-Materials provide a language framework for student planning of effective presentations, focusing on: How to present information and findings, supporting evidence clearly, concisely, and logically so that a listener can follow the line of reasoning and that the organization, development, substance, and style are appropriate to purpose, audience, and task How to strategically use digital media in presentations How to adapt speech to a variety of contexts and tasks 4) extensive 3) sufficient 2) some 1) weak Rating Pending ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):
+Materials provide a language framework for student planning of effective presentations, focusing on: • How to present information and findings, supporting evidence clearly, concisely, and logically so that a listener can follow the line of reasoning and that the organization, development, substance, and style are appropriate to purpose, audience, and task • How to strategically use digital media in presentations • How to adapt speech to a variety of contexts and tasks 4) extensive 3) sufficient 2) some 1) weak Rating Pendin OVERALL RATING: 4) extensive evidence 3) sufficience SUMMARY STATEMENT (Explain why the materials received. nt evidence 2) some evidence 1) weak evidence ved this overall rating):